 s hard to tell the difference between certain characters; I think this is just due to my lack of knowledge about and experience with any characters who weren't shown at least a few times in any of the anime productions.
 I would've also liked to see more shots with the witches swinging their katanas at the neuroi; the scenes that were there didn't really show them actually swinging the sword, but I guess it would take up too much of the page to be showing the actual sword swing all the time so I won't complain.

-I don't really think getting too involved in describing the characters.
+I don't really think getting too involved in describing the characters will add much.
 As I said before, I wasn't familiar with anyone except Mio before reading this and it is the first Strike Witches manga I've read.
 I do think that there was amazing character interactions, which is one of the major reasons Strike Witches is my favorite anime.
 I feel like I really got to know more about Mio and how she became a witch.
 I also feel like there is enough information provided for the other characters that it either provides well done development or it at least makes you want to see if the characters are featured in other mangas and read them to learn more about them.
 I definitely want to read more Strike Witches mangas to get to know some of these characters better now.